gridsum/DataflowEx/README-beta.md

 Background
 -------------

-So, what's wrong with TPL Dataflow?
+The very first question you may ask: what's wrong with TPL Dataflow?
 Nothing.
 The library from Microsoft library looks simply great.
 However, in the tough real world there are some obstacles when we apply **RAW** TPL Dataflow.
 Let's look at an example:
 ```c#
 var splitter = new TransformBlock<string, KeyValuePair<string, int>>(
     input =>